patriksvensson/dotnet-example/README.md

 # dotnet example

-A dotnet tool to list and run examples.
+A dotnet tool to list and run examples similar to `cargo run --example`.

 ## Installing